Unpacking the Power of Language: Important Quotes from J.B. Priestley's An Inspector Calls

 5. "The point is, you don't seem to have learned anything."

 This is a scathing indictment of the Birling family's inability to take responsibility for their actions.
-Despite the Inspector's relentless questioning and the revelation of their culpability, the Birlings remain largely unchanged in their attitudes and perspectives.
+So despite the Inspector's relentless questioning and the revelation of their culpability, the Birlings remain largely unchanged in their attitudes and perspectives.
 This quote showcases Priestley's frustration with the self-serving nature of the upper class and their resistance to societal reform.
 It's a harsh but necessary observation, forcing the audience to question whether true learning and change are truly possible.

 6. "It's better to ask for the moon than to ask the impossible."